LeavesMC/Bladeren/README.md

 **English** | [中文](./README_cn.md)

-❗Before reporting a problem, be sure to try the latest [beta version](https://github.com/LeavesMC/Bladeren/actions) to check if the problem still exists.
+❗Before reporting a problem, be sure to try the latest [beta version](https://github.com/LeavesMC/Bladeren/actions) of Bladeren to check if the problem still exists.

-Add some features and support Leaves extra protocol.
+Adds some features and supports Leaves extra protocol.

 The default hotkey to open the in-game config GUI is **N + C**.